slmingol/doxctl/README.md

 │ All active interfaces are reporting as reachable?  │ true                           │       │
 └────────────────────────────────────────────────────┴────────────────────────────────┴───────┘

-WARNING: Your VPN client does not appear to be defining a TUN interface properly,
+WARNING:

-WARNING: you're VPN is either not connected or it's misconfigured!
+   Your VPN client does not appear to be defining a TUN interface properly, your VPN is either not connected or it's misconfigured!